Wednesday, December 31, 2008

 Autumn, it’s a mellow golden time of year with ripening fields and an abundance of garden produce to pick.
 The vegetables are covered with sheets each night to protect them from early frosts and there is an abundance of tomatoes ripening faster than we can eat them.
 As always I’m lured to the greens, reds and oranges of tomatoes.
 I love the sharp, green smell of the vines and hate to wash it off.
 I do, and paint the tomatoes with the smell and taste of summer in my mind.

-combines that wonderful, golden, autumn light with ripening tomatoes in a Korean jug which I've painted before, a heavy, chunky piece of pottery with a glossy rich black glaze.
+Love Apples in Black combines that wonderful, golden, autumn light with ripening tomatoes in a Korean jug which I've painted before, a heavy, chunky piece of pottery with a glossy rich black glaze.
 I think this is a Korean medicine jug but I'm not certain.
 This painting is larger than my usual paintings at 24 x 18.
 The tomatoes were ripening while I painted them and over a few days some of them turned from green to orange.
 A fun challenge to capture the original colour.

 Thursday, September 18, 2008